jpooksy/NBA_Data_Modeling/README.md

 3. [DuckDB](https://duckdb.org/) - I'm starting to use DuckDB for development and Snowflake for production.
 It's a work in progress!

 ## Data Modeling
-Model your data using [Paradime.io](https://www.paradime.io/) or your preferred dbt platform/IDE.
+[Paradime.io](https://www.paradime.io/) (dbt) - I love doing my dbt project in Paradime.
+Also, I work there 😃

 ## Insights so far: